-This article was last updated Oct 25, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 25, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Have you ever been tempted to just make the minimum payment when you receive your credit card bill?